TRottinger/discord-randomify/docs/index.md

 ## Randomify

 Randomify is a Discord bot for all your random needs!
-It grew from the idea of wanting a random button for twitch into a feature filled, but still developing bot.
+It grew from the idea of wanting a random button for Twitch into a feature filled, but still developing bot.
 From random YouTube links to subreddits, Randomify can keep you busy for hours on end.